Creative writing courses

 If you study a degree in creative writing through Open Universities Australia, you have the flexibility to choose how many subjects you take per term.
 This means you can complete your qualification at a faster or slower pace than you would on campus.

-Creative writing graduates have the critical thinking and writing skills to work across all sorts of industries.
-Students commonly pursue work as:
+Creative writing graduates have the critical thinking and writing skills to work across many different industries.
+Graduates commonly pursue work as:

 • Authors